wale-e/wale-e.github.io/_posts/2024-12-31-hello-world-eliza.md

 > For **pnpm**: In a terminal, run the command `npm install -g pnpm`

 ---
-Use the following versions when writing this blog
+Used the following versions when writing this blog
 node - v23.2.0
 npm - 10.9.0
 pnpm - 9.12.3